eduardylopes/eduardylopes/README.md

 Hi, I'm Eduardy.

 I’m currently working as **Fullstack Developer**.
-Started programming with Javascript in 2019 when I decided to change my career from electrician to programmer, since then I've been trying to evolve every day.
+Started programming with Javascript in 2019 when I decided to change my career from electrical technician to software developer, since then I've been trying to evolve every day.

 #### My Skill Set